FrostyX/frostyx.github.io/_drafts/copr-upvoting-projects.md

 Copr to appreciate the great work their maintainers put it.

-There are tens of thousands of projects in [Copr][copr] with vast differences in the quality of packages they provide and how they are maintained.
+There are tens of thousands of projects in [Copr][copr] with vast differences in the quality of packages they provide and how well they are maintained.
 Many of them are just testing projects without any further purpose, others provide production-ready software valuable for many users.
 For a long time, we wanted to give projects some badge or a shiny plaque, that would reflect their popularity among